 Jenny joined Carpmaels & Ransford from her role as IP Litigation Counsel at Actavis/Allergan, where she handled high-profile patent cases such as Actavis v ICOS (tadalafil) and the LYRICA® (pregabalin) litigation – the first case before the UK Courts in which infringement of a second medical use patent was put in issue.
 Actavis successfully resisted an interim injunction and any findings of infringement at trial.

-Jenny has а first class honours degree in biochemistry from Imperial College of Science, Technology and Medicine, London, and а doctorate in molecular and structural biology from the University of Oxford.
+Jenny trained and qualified at a magic circle firm after obtaining а first class honours degree in biochemistry from Imperial College, London, and а doctorate in molecular and structural biology from the University of Oxford.

 - BSc Biochemistry (Imperial College London)

 - DPhil (PhD) Molecular & Structural Biology (University of Oxford)

 - Diploma in IP Law & Practice (University of Oxford)